-Agda code is written in UTF-8 encoded plain text files with the extension .agda; more file extensions are supported for Literate Programming.
-A UTF-8 byte order mark (BOM) is ignored at the beginning of a file.

-Most unicode characters can be used in identifiers, see section Names.
-Whitespace is important, see section Layout.
+Agda code is written in UTF-8 encoded plain text files with the extension .agda.
+Most unicode characters can be used in identifiers and whitespace is important, see Names and Layout below.

 3.22.1 Tokens

 Keywords and special symbols